-Contracts that we entered into before 2018 that are still in effect are:
+Contracts that we entered into before 2019 that are still in effect are:

-- " 7.0% U.S. Note Indenture the note indenture among Superior Plus LP, Superior GP and Computershare, dated July 3, 2018 under which Superior Plus LP and Superior GP issued the 7.0% U.S. Notes - " 5.125% Note Indenture the note Indenture between Superior Plus LP and Computershare, dated February 1, 2018 under which Superior Plus LP. issued the 5.125% Notes - " Amended and restated credit agreement dated May 8, 2018 - " Shareholder rights plan agreement between Superior Plus Corp. and Computershare, dated February 16, 2012, as amended and restated on March 20, 2012, May 1, 2015 and May 8, 2018 - " Membership interest purchase agreement dated May 30, 2018 among NGL Energy Partners LP, NGL Energy Operating, LLC and Superior Plus Energy Services Inc. - " Amended and restated limited partnership agreement dated December 31, 2008 between Superior Plus Corp. and Superior Plus Inc. - " Indemnity agreement dated December 31, 2008 between Superior Plus Corp. and New Ballard (the corporation created to carry on the business of Ballard Power Systems Inc. when Superior Plus Income Fund was converted to a corporation and renamed Superior Plus Corp.) - " Consent agreement between the Commissioner of Competition, Superior Plus Corp. and Superior Plus LP dated September 27, 2017 - " Share purchase agreement dated July 4, 2016 between Construction Products Acquisition, LLC, Superior Plus LP and Superior Plus U.S. Holdings Inc. - " 5.25% Note Indenture the trust indenture between Superior Plus LP and Computershare, dated February 27, 2017, under which Superior Plus LP issued the 5.25% Notes, as amended on July 3, 2018 - " Option purchase agreement dated February 13, 2017 under which Superior Plus LP agreed to acquire (or have its designate acquire) an irrevocable option to buy all of the issued and outstanding shares and units of the entities that carried on Canwest's retail propane business (the Canwest securities) - " Option agreement dated March 1, 2017 under which Superior Plus LP acquired the option to buy the Canwest securities from Gibson in exchange for \$412 million, subject to certain adjustments.
+- " 7.0% U.S. Note Indenture the note indenture among Superior Plus LP, Superior GP and Computershare, dated July 3, 2018, under which Superior Plus LP and Superior GP issued the 7.0% U.S. Notes - " 5.125% Note Indenture the note Indenture between Superior Plus LP and Computershare, dated February 1, 2018, under which Superior Plus LP issued the 5.125% Notes - " Amended and restated credit agreement dated May 8, 2018 - " Second amending agreement dated May 8, 2019, to the amended and restated credit agreement dated May 8, 2018, extending the facility to May 8, 2024

+- " Shareholder rights plan agreement between Superior Plus Corp. and Computershare, dated February 16, 2012, as amended and restated on March 20, 2012, May 1, 2015, May 8, 2018, and May 12, 2021 - " Membership interest purchase agreement dated May 30, 2018, among NGL Energy Partners LP, NGL Energy Operating, LLC and Superior Plus Energy Services Inc. - " Amended and restated limited partnership agreement dated December 31, 2008, between Superior Plus Corp. and Superior Plus Inc. - " Indemnity agreement dated December 31, 2008, between Superior Plus Corp. and New Ballard (the corporation created to carry on the business of Ballard Power Systems Inc. when Superior Plus Income Fund was converted to a corporation and renamed Superior Plus Corp.) - " Consent agreement between the Commissioner of Competition, Superior Plus Corp. and Superior Plus LP dated September 27, 2017 - " Share purchase agreement dated July 4, 2016, between Construction Products Acquisition, LLC, Superior Plus LP and Superior Plus U.S. Holdings Inc. - " 5.25% Note Indenture the trust indenture between Superior Plus LP and Computershare, dated February 27, 2017, under which Superior Plus LP issued the 5.25% Notes, as amended on July 3, 2018 - " Option purchase agreement dated February 13, 2017, under which Superior Plus LP agreed to acquire (or have its designate acquire) an irrevocable option to buy all of the issued and outstanding shares and units of the entities that carried on Canwest's retail propane business (the Canwest securities) - " Option agreement dated March 1, 2017, under which Superior Plus LP acquired the option to buy the Canwest securities from Gibson in exchange for \$412 million, subject to certain adjustments.